30 Working with a SummarizedExperiment

 SRR1039521 SRX384358 SRS508580 SAMN02422677

-Each row here is one sample, and each column is something we know about that sample — including dex, which records whether the cells were treated with dexamethasone.
-That dex column is what makes the next operation possible.
+Each row is one sample; each column is something we know about it — including dex, whether the cells were treated with dexamethasone.
+That dex column is what makes phenotype-based subsetting possible, and it is what we’ll annotate the heatmap with later.

 metadata(se)[[1]]